k8scaleio/SpaCyServer/README.md

 ## Testing the endpoint

 `
-curl -d '{"text":"This is a demo for running Spacy on GKE"}' -H "Content-Type: application/json" -X POST http://localhost:8050/extract-phrase
+curl -d '{"text":"This is a demo for running Spacy on GKE"}' -H "Content-Type: application/json" -X POST http://localhost:8050/extract-phrase`

-{"noun":["a demo","Spacy","GKE"],"verb":["running"]}
+Expect the output
-`
+`{"noun":["a demo","Spacy","GKE"],"verb":["running"]}`